traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11h.client-grid-row-selection.answers.md

  3. Get the clear search icon button to clear the search
     a.
 Add a public method:  clearSearch()
        -- It should clear the search box text
-       -- It should clear the filter
+       -- It should clear the filters
        -- It should refresh the matches label

         public clearSearch(): void {
             // Clear the search query
             this.rawSearchQuery = "";

+            // Clear the filters
+            this.gridApi.setFilterModel(null);

             // Clear the filter and refresh the totals this.runClientGridSearch('');